soup-bowl/wp-simple-smtp/readme.txt

 Stable tag: 1.3
 License: MIT

 Adds a simple mail configuration panel into your WordPress installation.
-Supports logging and config variables.
+Supports temporary logging and config variables.

 == Description ==
 Adds a simple, no-fuss SMTP settings to your WordPress installation that lets you define custom settings, which is especially useful for hosts with no control over the php `mail` functionality.

+If logging is enabled, a new segment in the settings panel will show up with a 30-day overview of recent emails, and will automatically prune older logs.
+Please see the FAQ if you want a more permanent solution.

 ## Environment and constant overriding (optional)
 This plugin will prefer environmental and constant-stored values over the plugin-saved equivalent settings, making it easier to use this plugin via deployment.